CTS-2301 (Unix/Linux Administration I) Project #6

 2. Enable Apache (httpd) web service:

-2. Fire up a web browser such as Mozilla and point to the URL http://localhost/What do you see from this URL?
-(Make sure you have the correct URL including the trailing slash!)
+3. Fire up a web browser on your system, and point to the URL http://localhost/What do you see from this URL?
+(Make sure you have the correct URL, including the trailing slash!)

-4. Using either a command line tool or ln, enable Apache in run-level 5 as well.
+4. Using the appropriate command line tool for this service (systemd or System V), enable Apache to start automatically at boot time.
 Exactly what command did you use?

 3. Enable telnet network service:

 1. See if you have installed a telnet server.
-You can check with rpm -q telnet-server.
-If not, install it (the quick and easy way: yum install telnet-server).
-Note that updating this will likely install xinetd as well.
+You can check with “rpm -q telnet-server”.
+If not, install it (the quick and easy way: “dnf install telnet-server”).

-6. Run the command ps -ef and examine the output.
+5. Run the command ps -ef and examine the output.
 What do you see related to telnet?
 Compare this answer with your answer from question in part A.2 above.
 Does the output agree with what you expected to see?
+Explain.

 4. Enable anonymous FTP service:

-FTP has low security, as everything is send across the network in plain text (unencrypted) form.
-For upload configurations, web sites, and work documents, the secure variant sFTP (secure FTP) is preferred.
+Plain FTP has low security, as everything is send across the network in plain text (unencrypted) form.
+For upload configurations, web sites, and work documents, the secure variants sFTP (secure FTP) or FTPS are preferred.
 However anonymous FTP is still useful and used.

-For this part we will enable vsftpd (the very secure FTP daemon).
+For this part we will enable vsftpd (the very secure FTP daemon) for read-only FTP access for an anonymous user, and normal read-write access for users.
 This server can be configured to either run stand-alone or on-demand.
 For this project we will enable vsftpd to run as a stand-alone service (which is the default).

 1. If necessary, install the vsftpd server on your system.

-2. Change the FTP user home from /var/ftp to /var/ftp/pub.
+2. Change the FTP user home directory from “/var/ftp” to “/var/ftp/pub”.
 Verify that directory exists (and has appropriate permissions).
-This user's home directory is (by default) the location of the anonymous FTP site.
+This user's home directory is (by default) the location of the anonymous FTP site (although you may have to set this in a config file instead).
+What changes did you make?
+What permissions should the directories /var/ftp and /var/ftp/pub have to allow anonymous FTP?

-3. Add some simple text file to /var/ftp/pub (so you can test your anonymous FTP site):
+3. Add some simple text files to /var/ftp/pub (so you can test your anonymous FTP site); for example:

 echo 'it works' > /var/ftp/pub/foo.txt

-See the comments in that file, and man page for vsftpd.conf to see what can be changed.
+See the comments in that file, and the man page for vsftpd.conf to see what can be changed.
 Make a backup copy of the original first!
 What changes did you make?
-(Use diff command to show.)
+(Use diff command to show your changes in your turn-in.)

-5. Start the vsftpd service.
+5. Determine if vsftpd is a systemd native or a SysV service, and start the vsftpd service using the appropriate command.
+Exactly what did you do for this step?
 Check logs for any errors.
 What log messages were generated (and in which log files)?

 6. From your non-root account, and from your home directory, try to connect to the anonymous FTP server: